 We are looking for excited applicants who are dedicated to academia.
 Our ideal candidate is an intellectually curious lifelong learner who is a compassionate and dedicated physician and who will make substantial future contributions to the field of Dermatology.
 An ACGME-approved clinical internship is required prior to dermatology training.
 We practice holistic application review.
 Our focus is primarily on candidates with an interest in academic practice, who exhibit compassionate patient care, and have an interest in caring for those from diverse backgrounds including race/ethnicity and socioeconomic status.

 The Program uses the Electronic Residency Application Service (ERAS) to process applications.
-The new application season for a residency position in July of 2023 will commence in September of 2021.
+The new application season for a residency position in July of 2024 will commence in September 2022.
 This year, there are five positions available through the match for the Boston University School of Medicine Dermatology Training Program.
-The completed application deadline is October 15th, 2021 5:00 PM EST.
+Our program will be accepting the standard ERAS supplemental application.
+In addition, we strongly encourage interested applicants complete our own supplemental application (see link at bottom of page).
+Our BU supplemental application deadline is October 14th, 2022 5:00 PM EST.

 Residency Program Welcome Video 2021:

 An updated supplement for the 2022-2023 application cycle is posted here.